2Lynk/InnerCircle/README.md

   - /heal
     - Heals a player (admin only)
   - /feed
-    - Sets the players food level to full
+    - Sets the players food level to full (admin only)
   - /postlocation
     - Prints your location in chat